 Canon SL1 vs Leica M10

 The Canon EOS Rebel SL1 (called Canon 100D in some regions) and the Leica M10 (Typ 3656) are two digital cameras that were officially introduced, respectively, in March 2013 and January 2017.
-The SL1 is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
+The SL1 is a DSLR, while the M10 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (SL1) and a full frame (M10) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.